Who are Recovery Coaches?

 - Share your own personal story of living in recovery.

-You must be 18 years of age to take Peer Recovery Coach training.
+You must be 18 years of age to take the Recovery Coach training.